westonganger/active_snapshot/README.md

 # Reifying Snapshot Items

 You can view all of the reified snapshot items by calling the following method.
 Its completely up to you on how to use this data.

-Warning: If you call any save action on these items it will overwrite the actual record.
+As a safety these items have the `@readonly = true` attribute set on them.
+If you want to perform any write actions on the returned instances you will have to set `@readonly = nil`.

 ```ruby
 reified_items = snapshot.fetch_reified_items
 ```

+Note:

 # Key Models Provided
 - [Snapshot](https://github.com/westonganger/active_snapshot/blob/master/lib/active_snapshot/snapshot.rb)